 And while stalking is often discussed in the context of celebrities and the paparazzi, the vast majority of stalking cases involve domestic partners, estranged spouses, or romantic interests of some kind.

-Stalking is a relatively new crime now on the books in every state.
-Stalking laws in most states pertain to a relatively new crime involving a clear pattern of conduct in which the offender follows, harasses, or threatens another person, putting that person in fear for his or her safety.
+In most states, stalking laws pertain to the relatively new crime involving a clear pattern of conduct in which the offender follows, harasses, or threatens another person, putting that person in fear for his or her safety.
 An individual may be charged with stalking regardless of any pre-existing relationship with the victim.
 Stalking victims can range from celebrities to former spouses who have obtained a protective order against their ex.

 In California, for instance, stalking is defined as:

 So, for example, Dan spends a number of hours each week harassing Victoria, his former girlfriend, by following her home from work, sending her threatening emails, and calling her in the middle of the night.
+It isn't just a one-time occurrence, but a pattern of harassment and threats.
 Dan could likely be charged with stalking.

 Most notably, celebrities have frequently been the victims of stalking activity, when fans become obsessed with the object of their attention.

 Stalking charges often come in relation to domestic violence cases, where one party has intimidated or threatened violence against the other party.
 Typically, an order of protection is issued when charges of domestic violence are filed.